piggythefish/deep_reinforcement_learning/Week1/Week1.md

 The reward function explains how good a move in a direction or to which tile is.
 There could be a big reward for reaching a goal state, big cost for reaching a trap or a small costs for every move so that we motivate the agents to get to the goal as fast as possible.

 Example 2:
-In a self-driving car example the state transition function would describe how likely it is that we end up in the left lane for example if we turn left, but it would also have to take possible actions from the environment into account, so how other drivers behave or that traffic lights change signals.
-The reward function would give general rewards for not crashing, driving efficiently or reaching the goal on the fastest route.
+Another example for the environment dynamics could be in the domain of robotics.
+For instance, in a robotic arm manipulation task, the state transition function would describe how the position of the robotic arm changes when a certain action is taken, such as moving the arm to a certain angle or grasping an object.
+The reward function would give a positive reward for successfully grasping the object and placing it at a desired location, while a negative reward could be given for knocking over an object or dropping it.
+This example would fall into the deterministic category.

 • Discuss: Are the environment dynamics generally known and can practically be used to solve a problem with RL?

 Answer: The environment dynamics are not always known, for example in 2-player games, where we cannot know what our opponent is going to do or especially in real-world scenarios such as having a self-driving car, where we cannot know what other drivers are going to do or even that it suddenly starts to rain.
-To solve this problem practically we can try to give a good estimation of certain events that are out of our control and work with expected values.
+To solve this problem practically we could try to give a good estimation of certain events that are out of our control and work with expected values.

 ## Task 2